Hirevo/advent-of-code-2019/README.md

 Advent of Code 2019
 ===================

-This are my solutions for the 2019 edition of the [**Advent of Code**](https://adventofcode.com).
+These are my solutions for the 2019 edition of the [**Advent of Code**](https://adventofcode.com).
 These solutions are all implemented in [**Rust**](https://rust-lang.org).

-I started a bit late (Dec 8, 2019) but I haven't spoiled my self any solutions yet, so I'll be catching up.
+I started a bit late (Dec 8, 2019) but I haven't spoiled myself any solutions yet, so I'll be catching up.

 How to run
 ----------